MikeHopley/ftl-ships-strategy/index.md

 Early-game tactics are slightly different depending on enemy crew count.
 Against two crew, mind control the pilot when you fire the Chain Laser.
 But against three crew, usually mind control the weapons crew instead: this guarantees one point of system damage at 12.5 seconds.

+Later, when enemies have more crew, someone will go fight the mind-controlled crew in weapons.
+But if you hacked weapons, they have to break down the doors first, so often you still get to damage weapons.
+If a human has to walk 1.6 or more tiles *net distance* to the doors, they won’t break them in time.
+“Net distance” means you subtract the distance that the mind-controlled crew move; that 1.6 minimum distance is actually 3 tiles minus 1 diagonal.

 When completely safe and with a guaranteed crew-kill, damage the hull for surrender offers (as low as 1 hull).
 The safest way to do this is mind-controlling the pilot (on ships with level 1 piloting).
 Hacking often lets you farm crew skill early, by de-synchronising enemy weapons.

 [Defence drones cover this ship well](https://i.imgur.com/bhrfCeE.jpg), as all rooms are outside the blind spot.